 For those of you considering making the switch, below, we’ll discuss the maquiladoras pros and cons so that you can make an informed business decision.

 Maquiladoras Pros and Cons

-Maquiladora companies are: “Mexican assembly plants that imports materials and equipment on a duty-free and tariff-free basis.
-Maquiladoras receive raw materials from companies in the U.S. to assemble and export back as finished products.
-Maquiladoras are generally owned by U.S. companies that are incentivized to build Maquilas in Mexican border towns in return for low-cost labor and savings.”
+Maquiladora companies are: “Mexican assembly plants that import materials and equipment on a duty-free and tariff-free basis.
+Maquiladoras receive raw materials from companies in the U.S. to assemble and export back as finished manufactured goods.
+Maquiladoras are generally owned by U.S. companies that are incentivized to build Maquilas in Mexican border towns in return for talented and affordable labor cost and savings.”

-But how do maquiladoras benefit Mexico?
-Simply put, they incentivize external investment by encouraging foreign businesses—especially American—to set up plants in Mexico.
-Further motivation was created by the 2006 IMMEX decree, which sought to lift many of the barriers to entry; in particular, it allowed for the duty free temporary import of:
+How do maquiladoras benefit Mexico?
+There are more benefits and pros to manufacturing in Mexico that outweigh the disadvantages of manufacturing in Mexico.
+Among reasons such as, various tax benefits, proximity to the U.S., lower labor costs, and a highly skilled workforce, maquiladoras benefit not only Mexico’s workers and the country’s economy, but also the companies looking to manufacture in Mexico.
+Simply put, maquiladoras benefit Mexico because they incentivize external investment by encouraging foreign investors and businesses—especially United States ones—to set up plants in Mexico.
+Further motivation was created by the 2006 IMMEX decree, which sought to lift many of the trade barriers to entry; in particular, it allowed for the duty free temporary import of:

 - Raw materials

 - Shipping containers

 So long as they were exported, no tariffs were charged.